-- 8.5.1 monitor and review the effectiveness of the Manager's internal audit function in the context of the Company's overall risk management system; - 8.5.2 consider and approve the remit of the Manager's internal audit function and be satisfied it has adequate resources and appropriate access to information to enable it to perform its function effectively and in accordance with the relevant professional standards.
-The Committee shall also be satisfied the function has adequate standing within the Manager's organisation and is free from management or other restrictions; - 8.5.3 review and assess the Manager's annual internal audit plan as it affects the Company; - 8.5.4 review biannual reports addressed to the Committee from the Manager's internal audit function - 8.5.5 review and monitor the Manager's responsiveness to the findings and recommendations of their internal audit function; - 8.5.6 meet, separately, a senior member of the Manager's internal audit function at least once a year to discuss their remit and any issues arising from the internal audits carried out.
-In addition, the Manager's internal audit function shall be given the right of direct access to the Chairman of the Board and to the Chairman of the Committee; and - 8.5.7 consider annually the need for the Company to have its own internal audit function.
+8.5.1 monitor and review the effectiveness of the Manager's internal audit function in the context of the Company's overall risk management system;

+8.5.2 consider and approve the remit of the Manager's internal audit function and ensure it has adequate resources and appropriate access to information to enable it to perform its function effectively and in accordance with the relevant professional standards.
+The Committee shall also ensure the function has adequate standing within the Manager's organisation and is free from management or other restrictions;

+8.5.3 review and assess the Manager's annual internal audit plan;

+8.5.4 review biannual reports addressed to the Committee from the Manager's internal audit function

+8.5.5 review and monitor the Manager's responsiveness to the findings and recommendations of their internal audit function; and

+8.5.6 meet the Manager's head of internal audit at least once a year to discuss their remit and any issues arising from the internal audits carried out.
+In addition, the Manager's head of internal audit shall be given the right of direct access to the Chairman of the Board and to the Committee.

-8.6 External audit
+8.6 External Audit

-- 8.6.1 consider and make recommendations to the Board in relation to the appointment, reappointment and removal of the Company's external auditor.
-The Committee shall oversee the selection process for a new auditor and if an auditor resigns the Committee shall investigate the issues leading to this and decide whether any action is required - 8.6.2 at least once every ten years put the audit services contract out to tender and/or change the auditor in accordance with relevant regulations, to enable the Committee to compare the quality and effectiveness of the services provided by the incumbent auditor with those of other audit firms; and in respect of such tender oversee the selection process and ensure that all tendering firms have such access as is necessary to information and individuals during the duration of the tendering process. - 8.6.3 oversee the relationship with the external auditor including (but not limited to) - 8.6.3.1 approval of their remuneration, whether fees for audit or non-audit services, and that the level of fees is appropriate to enable an adequate audit to be conducted
+8.6.1 consider and make recommendations to the Board, to be put to shareholders for approval at the AGM, in relation to the appointment, re-appointment and removal of the Company's external auditor.
+The Committee shall oversee the selection process for a new auditor and if an auditor resigns the Committee shall investigate the issues leading to this and decide whether any action is required

+8.6.2 consider at least once every ten years if the audit services contract is put out to tender to enable the Committee to compare the quality and effectiveness of the services provided by the incumbent auditor with those of other audit firms; and in respect of such tender oversee the selection process and ensure that all tendering firms have such access as is necessary to information and individuals during the duration of the tendering process.

+8.6.3 oversee the relationship with the external auditor including (but not limited to)

+8.6.3.1 recommendations on their remuneration, whether fees for audit or nonaudit services and that the level of fees is appropriate to enable an adequate audit to be conducted